Baked Potatoes with Lentil Bolognese

 - 100ml tomato juice

-- Grated Cheddar Cheese (as much or as little as you like)
+- Grated Plant-based Cheddar Cheese (as much or as little as you like)

-- Butter (as much or as little as you like)
+- Plant-based butter (as much or as little as you like)

 - Once the potatoes are ready, heat the tomatoey lentils with the tomato juice.